PaulGallon/ansible-jenkins/README.md

 # Apt vars: apply to deploying via apt only #
 #############################################

-# Packages which are to be installed on the jenkins instance
+# Packages which are to be installed on the Jenkins instance
 jenkins_apt_packages:
   - openjdk-8-jdk